bhurwitz33/be487-fall-2023/exercises/08_assembly/08_assembly.md

 As we can see, MetaSPAdes gave us a lot of files.
 The ones with the assembly are the `contigs.fasta` and the `scaffolds.fasta`.
 Also, we found three `K` folders: _K21, K33, and K55_; this contains the individual result files for an assembly with k-mers equal to those numbers: 21, 33, and 55.
 The best-assembled results are the ones that are displayed outside these k-folders.
-The folder `corrected` hold the corrected reads with the SPAdes algorithm.
-Moreover, the file `assembly_graph_with_scaffolds.gfa` have the information needed to visualize our assembly by different means, like programs such as [Bandage](https://rrwick.github.io/Bandage/).
+The folder `corrected` holds the corrected reads with the SPAdes algorithm.
+Moreover, the file `assembly_graph_with_scaffolds.gfa` has the information needed to visualize our assembly by different means, like programs such as [Bandage](https://rrwick.github.io/Bandage/).

-The contigs are just made from assembled reads, but the scaffolds are the result from a subsequent process in which the contigs are ordered, oriented, and connected with Ns.
+The contigs are created from assembled reads, but the scaffolds are the result from a subsequent process in which the contigs are ordered, oriented, and connected with Ns.

 We can recognize which sample our assembly outputs corresponds to because they are inside the assembly results folder: `assembly_JP4D/`.
 However, the files within it do not have the sample ID.
 If we need the files out of their folder, it is beneficial to rename them.

-> ## Exercise 1: Rename all files in a folder (needed in the next episode)
+> ## Exercise 1: Rename all files in a folder (needed in the next exercise)
 >
 > Add the prefix `JC1A` (the sample ID) separated by a `_` to the beginning of the names of all the contents in the `assembly_JC1A/` directory.
-Remember that many solutions are possible.
+Remember that multiple solutions may be possible.
 >
 > A) `$ mv * JC1A_`
 > B) `$ mv * JC1A_*`